How To Record High Quality Audio For VoiceOvers, Podcasts And More

 If you are in the voiceover world, the higher quality audio you’ll learn to produce will lead to better auditions, which will make you more competitive for landing more paying gigs.
 And if the skills you learn in this course help you land even 2 VO jobs, that will more than pay for the course investment, which is $397.

-What Some Of the Students From The First Class Had To Say:
+What Some Of the Students From The First Two Classes Had To Say:

 I have been interested in audio production for a long time and Ken’s course was perfect.
 I didn’t know what I didn’t know.
 I thought there was some magic involved and in reality, it’s not magic, it’s just specific knowledge and a little bit of skill, You cannot get those on YouTube ( I tried and it doesn’t work).